 1 Humane Way, Forked River, NJ 08731

 Visit the third floor of the Liberty Science Center to see the Wild About Animals exhibit, where your kids will spot cotton-top tamarin monkeys, naked mole rats, red-footed tortoises, and more.
-This Jersey City zoo has over one hundred animal species, and kids will have a ball watching the hermit crabs climb in the Hermit Crab Playground or a snake slither through a snake maze.
+This Jersey City zoo in the museum has over one hundred animal species, and kids will have a ball watching the hermit crabs climb in the Hermit Crab Playground or a snake slither through a snake maze.
 And make sure to catch one of their Animal Encounter shows for more info about the animals.

 222 Jersey City Blvd, Jersey City, NJ 07305